agencyenterprise/react-native-health/README.md

 #### **`getLatestLeanBodyMass`**
 Get the most recent lean body mass.
 The value is a number representing the weight in pounds (lbs)

-On success, the callback function will be provided with a `leanBodyMass` object containing the leanBodyMass `value`, and the `startDate` and `endDate` of the sample. *Note: startDate and endDate will be the same as leanBodyMass samples are saved at a specific point in time*
+On success, the callback function will be provided with a `leanBodyMass` object containing the leanBodyMass `value`, and the `startDate` and `endDate` of the sample. *Note: startDate and endDate will be the same as leanBodyMass samples are saved at a specific point in time.*
 ```javascript
 {
 	value: 176,